Götz Aly: Work

+Aly's main area of study has been the history of the Holocaust and the parties involved in formulating destructive Nazi policies.
+In his 1999 book "Final Solution": Nazi Population Policy and the Murder of the European Jews, he argues that Germans of lower rank influenced Nazi leadership to implement the Final Solution.
+This argument is known as the bottom-up approach of the Holocaust.
+For his work, Aly was awarded the Heinrich-Mann-Preis in 2002 and the Marion-Samuel-Preis one year later.

-Aly researches the history of the Holocaust and the participation of social elites in Nazi destruction policies.
-In 2005 he gained public attention in Germany for the popular success of his book Hitlers Volksstaat (Hitler's People's State).
-In it, Aly characterises Nazi Germany as a "convenience dictatorship" that until late in World War II retained broad public support, in particular by making possible an unprecedented social mobility for the lower classes, by introducing redistributive fiscal policies and by greatly extending the German welfare state.
-Aly also recounts how all this was paid for in large part by confiscation of Jewish property in Germany and later the plunder of the conquered countries, and especially their Jewish populations.
-He maintains that the reason for the massive support the Nazi regime enjoyed among the German population was not so much a consequence of their violent anti-Semitism as their enjoying the fruits of the loot acquired by the Nazis in the occupied territories.
-He also shows how the Wehrmacht was directly involved in this mass plunder of the conquered populations and how in many cases it was the initiator of policies which led to confiscation and eventual extermination.
-His other point is that the conservative, non-Nazi financial state bureaucracy and the leading banks were crucial in formulating this policy of mass plunder and murder.
+In 2005, he gained widespread attention in Germany for the popular success of his book Hitlers Volksstaat (Hitler's People's State, translated in English as Hitler's Beneficiaries).
+In it, Aly characterises Nazi Germany as a "convenience dictatorship" that until late in World War II retained broad public support by enabling an unprecedented social mobility for the lower classes, by introducing redistributive fiscal policies, and by greatly extending the German welfare state.
+Aly describes how all this was paid for in large part by confiscation of Jewish property in Germany, and later by looting conquered countries, especially their Jewish populations.
+He maintains that the reason for the enthusiastic support enjoyed by the Nazi regime was not so much a consequence of its violent anti-Semitism, but rather by appeasing Germans with the fruits of the plunder acquired in Nazi-occupied territories.
+Aly shows how the Wehrmacht was directly involved in this mass plunder and how in many cases it was the initiator of policies which led to confiscation and eventual extermination.
+Moreover, he asserts that Germany's leading bankers and other members of the conservative, non-Nazi financial state bureaucracy were instrumental in formulating this policy of plunder and murder.

-Also, in his book 'Final Solution': Nazi Population Policy and the Murder of the European Jews, Aly argues that those of lower rank influenced the leadership to the Final Solution.
-This approach is what is known as the bottom-up approach of the Holocaust.

-Aly's views have not remained without criticism from the mainstream of historical research.
+His views have not remained without criticism from the mainstream of historical research.
 Adam Tooze, in particular, rejected Aly's argumentation in detailed analysis published in the German press.
-Aly's work was awarded the Heinrich-Mann-Preis in 2002 and the Marion-Samuel-Preis one year later.

-In a mixed review in The New York Times, historian Steven Zipperstein described Aly's book Europe Against the Jews as "densely documented" but lacking accuracy on events outside of Germany.
+Economic historian Marc Buggeln compared Germany to other countries in order to check Aly's contention in Hitler's Beneficiaries that the Nazis enacted a progressive tax policy, summarized as "tax breaks for the masses" and "tax rigor for the bourgeoisie".
+Buggeln found that Nazi Germany actually had a less progressive tax policy than countries such as the United Kingdom and United States.